 The paradox is that the exit from fossil fuel and effective climate action can not be achieved by global penalties or incentives.
 It can only be achieved by letting go of global coherence.

 First option : The Global Standdown

-This paradox has two optional solutions one of which we wrote about some years ago, and we called it the “Global standdown”.
-Simply said it entails the unifying of all armies into one controling force that will then create the patchwork mentioned above.
+This paradox has two optional solutions one of which we wrote about some years ago, and we called it the “Global Standdown”.
+Simply said it entails the unifying of all armies into one controlling force that will then create the patchwork mentioned above.
 The force will not be loyal to any specific region and won’t enforce law anywhere.
 Countries will dissolve to the level of regions willing to cooperate.

 Desire for control over fossil fuel resources creates most if not all tensions we see in the world today

-Second option : Extraeconomic Zones
+Second option : Extra-Economic Zones